Service Learning & Community Action

 Ryan Catalani, Global Citizenship Coordinator

-Ryan Catalani is a freshman Film Production major from Kaneohe, Hawaii.
-Apart from his role as the Global Citizenship Coordinator, Ryan serves as the web editor for Emerson’s campus newspaper, the Berkeley Beacon.
+Ryan is a senior Film Production major from Kaneohe, Hawaii.
+Apart from his role as the Global Citizenship Coordinator, Ryan serves as the Editor-in-Chief for Emerson’s campus newspaper, the Berkeley Beacon.
 He is also the co-founder and chief technology officer at Bookzingo, a startup that works towards changing the way students buy and sell textbooks.

 Office of Service Learning and Community Action (SLCA)